bookercodes/booker.codes/works/scrimba-yt.md

 Chances are, if someone is learning on YouTube, they enjoy learning with videos and will get along with Scrimba.
 This made YouTube a promising acquisiton channel from the beginning.

 Further, Scrimba’s overarching mission is to offer the same experience as a $15K bootcamp for $30 a month.
 A bold mission by any measure!

-At a bootcamp, you don’t “just” get the educational materials.
+This is because at  a bootcamp, you don’t “just” get the educational materials.
 You get mentorship, a community, and career advice as well.

 Bootcamps can offer this support to students because they hire expensive full-time TAs and career coaches.